Your credit report can help you map your financial future

-When you make a payment on a credit card or loan, the company that gave you the loan or credit keeps a record of how much and often you pay.
-Those companies and other sources also report your credit, loan and payment history to one or more credit reporting companies.
-The credit reporting companies combine the information from your different credit, loan and payment reports into a single credit file.
-Three nationwide companies prepare credit files for people in the U.S.: Equifax, Experian, and TransUnion.
+When you make a payment on a credit card or loan, whoever gave you the loan or credit keeps a record of how much and often you pay.
+These companies report your credit, loan, and payment history to one or more of the credit reporting companies: Equifax, Experian, and TransUnion.
+These companies combine the information from your different credit, loan and payment reports into a single credit report.

 - Companies may produce scores that give results on different scales.

-What makes your credit score go up or down?
-Your credit score is based on your credit history, such as how much money you owe, how long you've owed it, how many new accounts you have, how often you miss or are late with payments, and what type of credit accounts you have.
-Changes in any of those factors will cause your score to go up or down.
+An annual credit report review keeps you on top of your financial status and even helps prevent identity theft.
+The formulas that calculate credit score are based on many factors, like how much money you owe, how long you’ve owed it, how many new accounts you have, how often you miss or are late with payments, and what type of credit accounts you have.